luno/workflow/README.md

 ## What is a workflow Run

-When a Workflow is triggered it creates an individual workflow instance called a Run.
-This is represented as workflow.Run in [Workflow](https://github.com/luno/workflow).
+When a **Workflow** is triggered it creates an individual workflow instance called a Run.
+This is represented as workflow.Run in
+**Workflow**.
 Each run has a lifecycle which is a finite set of states - commonly referred to as Finite State Machine.
-Each workflow Run has the following of states (called RunState in [Workflow](https://github.com/luno/workflow)):
+Each workflow Run has the following of states (called RunState in **Workflow**):

 1. Initiated
 2. Running